 The finished front bufferbeam and dragbox

-One of the centre sub axles had begun to fail and after replacement the axle boxes were realigned.
+One of the centre sub axles had begun to fail and after replacement the axel boxes were realigned.

 Axle Stub Repair